SalimMabed/SalimMabed/README.md

 - 👋 Hi, I’m @SalimMabed
 - 👀 I’m interested in technology
 - 🌱 I’m currently learning computer science
-- 💞️ I’m looking to collaborate on any project that can enrich my knowledje
+- 💞️ I’m looking to collaborate on any project that can enrich my knowledge
+- 🤖 I’m particularly interested in artificial intelligence
-- 📫 How to reach me mabedsalim8@gmail.com
+- 📫 How to reach me: mabedsalim8@gmail.com

 <!---
 SalimMabed/SalimMabed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.